parevalo/tstools-online/installation.md

 # Step 5: Test the GEE installation

-Start a python session (just type python), then run the following code:
+Start a python session (just type python), then run the following code (lines that start with # are comments, you don't need to run those):

 ```
 # Import the Earth Engine Python Package